 What is out of Scope of the Documentation Blueprint

-This document does not teach a systems engineer or developer to write an API.
+This document does not teach a systems engineer or developer how to write an API.

 This document is not for project managers or business leads to define user stories, business cases, or project scopes.